This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 [note 7] This percentage is very close to the FBI's estimate that 12.7 percent of burglary cases are cleared through traditional evidence.

 [note 9] With only five sites in the study — and with variations in how the experiment was conducted — caution should be used when trying to compare cross-site results.
 In Denver and Phoenix, for example, nearly all DNA profiles were uploaded into CODIS; in Orange County, however, where they collected a substantial amount of touch evidence at commercial burglaries, only 41 percent of cases were uploaded (which revealed the difficulty in obtaining probative samples from these sources).
-Orange County also had the lowest rate of CODIS hits; anecdotal evidence suggests that this may have been due to a higher percentage of juvenile offenders.
+Orange County also had the lowest rate of CODIS hits; anecdotal evidence suggests that this may have been due to a higher percentage of those crimes being committed by juveniles.
 Topeka had the highest CODIS hit rate but the lowest rate of suspect identification via a CODIS hit.
 The greatest variation across the sites was the proportion of identified suspects who were arrested.
 Denver — which encouraged aggressive follow-up investigation — arrested 86 percent of known suspects.
 On the other hand, Topeka arrested only 23.8 percent; this is likely due to Kansas' policy that a CODIS hit is not considered sufficient for an arrest warrant.
 Across all five sites, if an arrest was made, the case was accepted for prosecution 90 percent of the time.

 [note 11] Only costs associated with processing an individual case were included in the study; the fixed costs of operating a police agency or a crime laboratory were not included.
 Although the NIJ study found that outsourcing is more expensive than in-house processing, the study did not consider major fixed costs of purchasing robotics and other technology.
 The study, therefore, reflects the costs to a police department with a mature crime lab; the cost to set up a crime lab or to begin collecting DNA for the first time would be substantially higher.